scionproto/scion/doc/BeaconService.md

 On a policy update, the BS ejects all beacons that are filtered by all new policies.

-#### Beacon/Revocation Expiration
+#### Beacon Expiration

-Expired beacons/revocations are periodically removed from the database.
+Expired beacons are periodically removed from the database.
 The necessary deletions are cascaded to the other tables.

 #### Beacon Eviction